 The main difference between RIMS and HERMS is that HERMS is much easier to maintain than RIMS, but RIMS systems do pack some features that HERM systems don’t.

 Excellent beer is made with all sorts of systems.
-It all comes down to which brewing setup meets your criteria the most, and to help you with that, we are going to break the process down into two simple steps.
+It all comes down to which brewing setup meets your criteria the most.

 Find Out if There Are Any Deal-breakers for You

 While both systems have their strengths and weaknesses, you have to keep some critical flaws in mind.

 - Brewing recipes that might be ruined with the enzymes being somewhat less effective

 - Forgetting about monitoring the wort sometimes

 - Not okay with the tedious cleaning process